Tiger Badge: History

 The initial proposal for a Tiger badge was to "create a superior grade for experienced climbing porters" who would receive a higher rate of pay for their work on subsequent expeditions.
 However that proposal was refined so that they would receive "8 annas (50 paise or half a rupee) a day extra pay beyond the rate paid to others, for work above the snow-line", the snow-line stipulation being added to recognise the application of their expertise in those areas without compromising their chance of employment on more ordinary treks where their climbing skill and experience was less relevant.

 The leaders of expeditions to the higher peaks were asked to recommend porters for the award of the Tiger Badge and the Committee of the Himalayan Club reviewed their recommendations and decided which porters should be awarded this higher grade.
 The first badges were awarded in 1939 and a group of porters who took part in the 1965 Indian Everest Expedition were the last to be awarded the badges.

 The badges were awarded only to a select few and between the initiation of the badge in 1939 and the final awards in 1965 there were 66 recipients.
 A full list was published by the Himalayan Club in 1967 although the names of Nawang Topgay and Nawang Gombu were inadvertently omitted, the list on the Club website includes those two names.
 In addition to a higher rate of pay, the recipients gained additional respect and status, it was also felt that the prestige associated with holding a badge would spur other porters to match the Tiger's high standards.
 The final eight names on the list of Tiger Badge holders have consecutive Himalayan Club numbers, the final one being 369, suggesting that rather less than 20% of the registered porters were awarded Tiger Badges.

-The term 'tiger' was adopted during the course of the 1924 British Mount Everest expedition for "the picked fifteen porters on whom now all our hopes centred".
-It was later used on a series of expeditions to major Himalayan peaks including the German expeditions to Nanga Parbat who referred to the "Himalayan 'tigers' from Darjeeling".